AdobeDocs/commerce-operations.en/help/configuration/deployment/technical-details.md

     ![You can change the Admin locale only to deployed locales](../../assets/configuration/split-deploy-admin-locale.png)

-- You cannot change locale configurations for any scope using the Admin Panel.
+- You cannot change locale configurations for any scope using the Admin.

     We recommend making these changes before switching to Production mode.